geckooooo/absclock/README.md

 * `MSS`: **Millisecond.** 000-999.
 (1s = 1000ms.)
 * `NSSSSS`: **Nanosecond.** 000000-999999.
 (1ms = 1M ns.)

+### Notation Variations

+the first portion of the string prior to the year--from eternity to age, `E:4:3:3:2:3`--isn't likely to be relevant on a day to day basis for most people and can be omitted for practicality.
+The notation for ignoring unwanted larger time units on the left (for example, leaving only year to nanoseconds) is:

+`YYYY:MM:DD:HH:MM:SS:MSS:NSSSSS`

+To ignore smaller units, say for rounding to the second, simply truncate them the same way from the right:

+`E:O:R:PE:EP:AG:YYYY:MM:DD:HH:MM:SS`

 ### More Absolute Time Examples

 * Big Bang: `E:0:0:00:00:00:-13800000000:01:01:00:00:00:000:000000`